 Non-compliance with the Solicitation of Charitable Funds Act, including but not limited to failure to submit a registration, registration exemption, or financial report when due, will result in the assessment of administrative fines.
 The Secretary of State may, upon his own motion or the complaint of any person, investigate a charitable organization.

 South Carolinians from all income levels respond quickly and generously when they see a true need.
 Check out our Wise Charitable Giving Brochure (PDF) to learn how you can donate with confidence.
 For additional guidance on social media fundraising campaigns, please check out our Crowdfunding and Online Giving Brochure (PDF).
+For additional information on crowdfunding, please see the Online Giving Donor & Consumer Guide (PDF) published by the National Association of Secretaries of State, National Association of Attorneys General, and National Association of State Charity Officials.

 If you would like to file a complaint concerning a charitable solicitation, please complete the Online Charitable Solicitation Complaint Form.